fluxninja/aperture/docs/content/get-started/installation/agent/docker.md

        enabled: false
    ```

-   Replace the `ORGANIZATION_NAME` and `API_KEY` with your Aperture Cloud
-   organization name and API key created for your project.
+   Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
+   `API_KEY` with the API key linked to the project.
+If an API key has not been
+   created, generate a new one through the Aperture Cloud UI.
+Refer to [API
+   Keys][api-keys] for additional information.

    :::note